 Cycling in Britain appears in the news more than it should.
-There is always a new story about a cyclist being killed on the road, stories from cyclists about being shouted abuse at, many even wear helmet cameras just in case of an incident.
+We can scroll through Twitter and see numerous stories about about cyclists being killed, and shouted abuse at.
+Many even wear helmet cameras just in case of an incident.
 Road cyclists aren’t a favourite of motorists in cities like London and Manchester, and even smaller and more rural places like Lancaster.

 I started writing this post about how successful the first two stages of Le Tour De France was in Yorkshire, and whether attitudes would change upon cycling in the UK.